MicrosoftDocs/power-platform/power-platform/admin/manage-storage-msdyn-copilotinteraction-table.md

 Admins can disable copilot interaction captured by first disabling historical analytics for Copilot in Customer Service Admin Center [Enable historical analytics for Copilot](/dynamics365/customer-service/administer/configure-cs-historical-analytics-csh#enable-historical-analytics-for-copilot).

-After disabling historical analytics for Copilot then the capture can individually be disabled for each feature for [Copilot for questions and email](/dynamics365/customer-service/administer/configure-copilot-features#record-agent-interactions-with-copilot) and [summaries](/dynamics365/customer-service/administer/configure-copilot-features#record-agent-interactions-with-copilot).
+After disabling historical analytics for Copilot, then the interactions can be individually disabled for each feature for [Copilot for questions and email](/dynamics365/customer-service/administer/configure-copilot-features#record-agent-interactions-with-copilot) and [summaries](/dynamics365/customer-service/administer/configure-copilot-features#record-agent-interactions-with-copilot).

-Admin's can you setup custom bulk delete jobs to control how long transcripts are [retained as data in your environment](/microsoft-copilot-studio/analytics-sessions-transcripts#change-the-default-retention-period).Leveraging Bulk delete capabilities of the platform, admins can extend the ConversationTranscript schema with columns that alloww for finer grain selection around which transcript records are deleted, or retained.
+Admin's can you set up custom bulk delete jobs to control how long transcripts are [retained as data in your environment](/microsoft-copilot-studio/analytics-sessions-transcripts#change-the-default-retention-period).Applying Bulk delete capabilities of the platform, admins can extend the ConversationTranscript schema with columns that allows for finer grain selection around which transcript records are deleted, or retained.

  Admin's can set data retention policy to purge the **msdyn_copilotinteraction** table via [Dataverse long term data retention](/power-apps/maker/data-platform/data-retention-overview).